ansible/ansible-container/docs/rst/reference/init.rst

 If you do not specify a Container App, this command bootstraps your project with some boilerplate files in the ``ansible/`` directory.
 The :doc:`/getting_started` document outlines the files created.
-You should modify as based on your individual needs.
+Modify them to fit your needs.

 **New in version 0.2.0**